Atreus4real/TDX-Areana-IR-challenges-/Case-Imperial-Memory.md

 - Extracting a password-protected ZIP (`gift.7z`).
 - Recovering the MD5 hash `0f235385d25ade312a2d151a2cc43865` from `secrets.txt`.

-## Tools and Technologies Used
-Volatility: A memory forensics tool used to analyze the memory dump and identify suspicious processes.
-- `7-Zip`: A file archiver used to extract the contents of the password-protected zip file.
-- `grep`: A command-line utility used for searching specific patterns within files.
-- `md5sum`: A utility to compute and verify MD5 hash values.
-- `strings`: A command-line utility used to extract printable characters from binary files.
-- `hexdump`: Command-line utility used to view binary file content in hexadecimal format.

 ## Key Findings
 | **Network & File-related findings** | **Details** |
 |:------------------------------------|:-------------|